lk-geimfari/log4p/README.md

 import log4p

-log4p.log('Wow, this library is secure as fuck')
+log4p.log('"Wow, this library is secure as fuck"')
 ```